social-technologies/orbit-db/README.md

 # Functions

-The `pallet-orbit-db` is a runtime module on Social 🌎 Network and is implemented as follows:
+The `pallet-orbit-db` is a runtime module implemented as follows:

+-